 Those enslaved were taken all over the world including America, Brasil and the Caribbean, resulting in major shifts in the developmental path and ethnic makeup of all countries involved.

-Slavery Remembrance is a national organisation established in 2016 to acknowledge and honour the victims of the Transatlantic Slave Trade and promote UNESCO’s International Day for the Remembrance of the Slave Trade and its Abolition.
+Slavery Remembrance is a national organisation established in 2016 to acknowledge and honour the victims of the Transatlantic Human Trafficking and Enslavement Trade, to celebrate the great Ayitian (Haitian) revolution and to promote UNESCO’s International Day for the Remembrance of the Slave Trade and its Abolition.

 The effects of slavery are arguably the single largest incident in reshaping and defining the world we see today and can no longer be overlooked.